tautomer/tautomer.github.io/about.md

 Hi, welcome to my blog.
 I would like to use this blog to share some thoughts on software development, machine learning, computational chemistry, and my hobbies, such as homelab, 3D printing, photography, and maybe games (?).
-Believe it or not, I was top 5% cruiser player on the whole North America server of World of Warships.

 ### About me